Cilantro Lime Rice (Chipotle Copycat)

 • Avocado oil is what I like to use as a neutral cooking oil to sauté the onion and garlic.
 You can use olive oil or any cooking oil you’d like here.

-• Water or broth – I prefer water in this recipe rather than broth because I feel like it keeps the cilantro lime flavors clean and not slightly muted with the flavor that broth adds.
+• Water or broth – I prefer water in this recipe rather than chicken broth because I feel like it keeps the cilantro lime flavors clean and not slightly muted with the flavor that broth adds.
 But I have used both, so I would suggest figuring out which way you prefer because it’s just a matter of personal taste.

 • Lime zest is what makes the magic happen in this recipe because it gives an intense flavor to the rice.

-• Lime juice – underscores the flavor of the lime zest and adds a bit of bright flavor to the finished rice.
+• Fresh Lime juice – underscores the flavor of the lime zest and adds a bit of bright flavor to the finished rice.

 All the ingredients for this recipe on a wooden cutting board, rice, onion, garlic, lime, and cilantro.

-Prep the ingredients.
-Start by washing the cilantro.
 I like to use a salad spinner to dry off any excess water before chopping it.

 Diced onion and minced garlic prepped for this recipe.

-Mince the garlic and finely dice half an onion.
+Step 2: Mince the garlic and finely dice half an onion.

 Sautéed onion and garlic in the Instant Pot.

-Heat the Instant Pot on the sauté setting or place a pan on the stove on medium heat.
+Step 3: Heat the Instant Pot on the sauté setting or place a pan on the stove on medium heat.
 Add the oil and sauté the garlic and onion until softened and lightly browned like the above photo.
-That touch of brown caramelization adds an enormous amount of tasty flavor to the rice as it cooks.

 The rice and liquid added to the instant pot.

-Add the rice and water to the pan or Instant Pot.
+Step 4: Add the rice and water to the pan or Instant Pot.
 Then for the Instant Pot, select the ‘rice’ button and it will do the rest.
-Or for the stove top, bring the rice to a boil, then cover and lower the heat to maintain a simmer.

 Important Note: The recipe below indicates how much water to use for the Instant Pot vs. the stove top.
 The Instant Pot ratio is 1:1 and stove top is 1:1.5 rice to water.